Yes, even if you have a bad credit score, you can take out a loan against your vehicle.

 - Credit history is helpful, but may not be the determining factor

-When Is an Auto Equity Loan the Right Choice?
+When Is an Auto Title Loan the Right Choice?

-Auto equity loans have their benefits.
+Auto title loans have their benefits.
 An auto equity loan may be the right choice for you if you need:

 Lower interest rates